mem0ai/mem0/README.md

 ```

 > [!TIP]
-> If you are looking for a hosted version and don't want to setup the infrastucture yourself, checkout [Mem0 Platform](https://app.mem0.ai/) to get started in minutes.
+> If you prefer a hosted version without the need to set up infrastructure yourself, check out the [Mem0 Platform](https://app.mem0.ai/) to get started in minutes.

 ## Core Features